HyperFlight

 The Great Pyramid as a computational construct

 In the illustration below, the right angle triangle is one half of the Great Pyramid shown in a vertical profile through the pyramid's mid face.
 [By now you should be saying, "Yeah, the diagonal a should be dashed."]
 The actual Great Pyramid ratio a/b is very close to the golden ratio (some say 0.1%), but because the measurement is not "exact," the scientists writing about the pyramid readily take the easy way out and dissociate the golden ratio (really themselves) from the pyramid.
-Those who think there is a relationship between the Great Pyramid and the golden ratio do so for a variety of reasons, but the most important one is that a pyramid built for aggrandizement or even for star observations would not need to have such unusual and expensive-to-execute angles and geometric constructions -- and that is even before we enter the guts of the pyramid.
+Those who think there is a relationship between the Great Pyramid and the golden ratio do so for a variety of reasons, but the most important consideration is that a pyramid built for aggrandizement or even for star observations would not need to have such unusual and expensive-to-execute angles and geometric constructions -- and that is even before we enter the guts of the pyramid.
 The mainstream scientist abdicates because he or she would not know where to go if indeed there would be a match.

-(Self test:-) If you think that the Great Pyramid builder's intention was to make the exact match with the golden ratio a/b as measured over and across the stone, you have a gap in the understanding of irrational numbers.
+Self test:-) If you think that the Great Pyramid builder's intention was to make the exact match with the golden ratio a/b as measured over and across the stone, you have a gap in the understanding of irrational numbers.
 Again, you will need to think about why the irrational distance is dashed.

-The Great Pyramid has a kink -- really a pinch -- in the mid-base that runs up the length of the face.
+The Great Pyramid has a kink — really a crease — in the mid-base that runs up the length of the face.
 This subtle but well known feature is not discussed for lack of understanding of its purpose.
-The crease is a needed concession in the realization of the transcendental number Pi.
-The a/b ratio of the Great Pyramid face angle was not intended to be the exact match of the golden ratio because it would not work in that fashion.
-However, the a/b ratio of the Great Pyramid is meant to be close to the golden ratio.
+The crease is a needed concession in the realization of the transcendental number Pi, and it's the reason the Great Pyramid's golden ratio a/b is not exact when measuring it inside the crease.
 Now think about the difference between length and distance, tangibles and space.

 If the height of the King's Chamber is an irrational number, would you lay the stones horizontally or vertically?
 This is a good question to ask a Freemason [and he would likely be clueless].
 Buddhists are not much ahead.
 Just ask: "Is the unfinished floor in the Queen's Chamber finished?"
 Buddhists will appreciate the question and perhaps have an inkling of its meaning but they will think it is not possible to explain it.

-Dimensions of the King's Chamber have a common multiple of five -- and there are then a few more things to think about.
+Dimensions of the King's Chamber have a common multiple of five — and there are then a few more things to think about.

 Applying the Great Pyramid illustration above, in computations involving the pyramid height h we use a and b independently (and reducing a/b to one number unnecessarily complicates the math).
 The Pythagorean relation nicely dovetails with Balmer's math, too.
 Note that the pyramid base is now [again] the multiple of 4 of some unit of measure because we keep b unreduced at 2.

-Show that h2 = a · b
+Show that h2 = a · b where h is the height of the Great Pyramid

 Area of the golden rectangle in a square pyramid?
 (Hint: SQRT(a·b) is the geometric mean.)